 I could not offer this training unless I knew that people could come out of the program with the skill to build a financially rewarding business.
 Working with small groups has proven for me to be much less complicated, more personally and financially rewarding than the several years of individual practice that I did in the 1980s.
 There is much more direct contact with individual clients, less busywork, no insurance forms and no medical legal reporting to do.
 The writing that I do is designed to educate or invite people to participate in the work.

-All this said it is important to note that it takes a strongly motivated practitioner 3 to 7 years to effectively integrate the skills that are covered in this training.
+All this said, it is important to note that it takes a strongly motivated practitioner 3 to 7 years to effectively integrate the skills that are covered in this training.
 It takes another 3 years and up to 10 years from when one begins to study this approach to hone and refine these skills.
 This is what it has taken me.

 I recommend that you begin facilitating small groups with your peers.
 First work with people whom you know and with whom you feel safe practicing.
-Facilitate two people in a day at first.
-Then increase the number to four or five for two or three days before you graduate to facilitating seven people over three to four days.
+Facilitate two people in a day or more at first.
+Then increase the number to four or five for three or four days before you graduate to facilitating seven people over five days.
 Do these workshops with peer and professional supervision.
-Do not do process workshops in a vacuum.
-You deserve support to begin doing process workshops successfully.
+Do not do WS workshops in a vacuum.
+You deserve support to begin doing WS workshops successfully.
 Compassion, tenderness and efficiency are points of view that fill the practitioner with quiet perceptive presence.

 Lastly, I want to emphasize how important it is to have awareness of the sensations of the energy field underneath the trauma.
 We call this the “blue print energy” or the level of energy that functions underneath all trauma imprints, and is unfettered by traumatic imprints.
 This is the most fundamental skill for practitioners of this work.
-Any one who becomes proficient at perceiving and differentiating the blue print level of the energy field will have a reference that is at the core of all of life and is consistently resoursing.
+Any one who becomes proficient at perceiving and differentiating the blue print level of the energy field will have a reference that is at the core of all of life and is consistently resourcing.

 Ray Castellino